 When you are exploring new product features or propositions, a workshop is a great ideation method for accelerating and expanding the imagination process.

-Getting the most effective output from that session relies on working hard, planning, organising and facilitating.
-It may seem like a lot of effort to go into close detail, but I’ve found that the quality of the results equates to that input.
+Getting the most effective output from that session relies on working hard to plan, organise and facilitate.
+It may seem like a lot of effort to go into close detail, but I’ve found that the quality of the results equate to that input.

 Having planned and run workshops at Advertising agencies for external clients for several years, as well as different business parts across the Financial Times, here are my tips to get the best results.